Room 1805

 “You alright?”
 Joe asked her.

-Renée nodded.
 “Let’s get the fuck out of here,” she said, dropping the hairdryer.

-“What’s the matter?”
+“What’s your fucking problem?”
 Renée asked.

 He gave her the paper.
 It was in an uneven, almost illegible script—the kind that would require a first grader to repeat the year.
 The kind etched into prison walls.
+Like ancient hieroglyphics, open for interpretation.

-Written on the paper was: SPLENDORA HOTEL ROOM 1305.
+SPLENDORA HOTEL ROOM 1305.

 Next